Widening of the Sylvian fissure. Arachnoid cyst

 Typical clinical manifestations of an arachnoid cyst:

-2. epileptic seizures.
+2. Epileptic seizures.

 5. Sudden deterioration, which may be accompanied by depression of consciousness up to coma:

-• In connection with hemorrhage into the cyst;
+• Due to hemorrhage into the cyst;

-Diagnosis of an arachnoid cyst.
+Diagnosis of arachnoid cyst.

-Usually, neuroimaging is sufficient to diagnose an arachnoid cyst.
+Neuroimaging methods are usually sufficient to diagnose an arachnoid cyst.
 These are computed tomography (CT) and magnetic resonance imaging (MRI).

 Examination of the fundus by an ophthalmologist for hypertension syndrome (intracranial hypertension).